Friday, August 31, 2012

 88 built in stitches?
 My Rocketeer has 22 stitches and I have yet to use more than 6-8 of them.
 But I do know that they will work perfectly every single time - and have been for 50 years - because they are made with cams.
 It takes an extra 15 seconds of my time to switch them out, but they are absolutely reliable and fool proof.
 I move levers to change stitch width and length.
 I turn knobs to adjust presser foot pressure and tension.
 No "automatic" tension or pressure adjustments here, I fine tune it exactly the way I want it.
 (And my knobs and levers will NEVER break off.
 That's a fact.)

 One model boasted that it had "centered zig zag tapering".
-Hello, what's the big deal about that?
+What's the big deal about that?
 My 503 can do that.

 Saturday, August 4, 2012